lxc/incus/doc/tutorial/first_steps.md

 ## Launch and inspect instances

-LXD is image based and can load images from different image servers.
+Incus is image based and can load images from different image servers.
 In this tutorial, we will use the official [`ubuntu:`](https://cloud-images.ubuntu.com/releases/) image server.

 You can list all images that are available on this server with:

     incus image list ubuntu:

-See {ref}`images` for more information about the images that LXD uses.
+See {ref}`images` for more information about the images that Incus uses.

 Now, let's start by launching a few instances.
 With *instance*, we mean either a container or a virtual machine.
 See {ref}`containers-and-vms` for information about the difference between the two instance types.

-For managing instances, we use the LXD command line client `lxc`.
+For managing instances, we use the Incus command line client `lxc`.

 1. Launch a container called `first` using the Ubuntu 22.04 image: